danmalcolm/BuildUp/README.md

 Why does IGenerator<T> have a Build() method that you need to call to create the sequence?
 Couldn't IGenerator<T> just implement IEnumerable<T>?
 -------------------------------------------------------------------------------------------------

-Think of generators as things that contains the logic used to create a sequence.
+Think of generators as things that contain the logic used to create a sequence.
 They are not the sequence themselves.

 Benefits: